pact-foundation/pact-ruby-standalone/README.md

   pactflow publish-provider-contract CONTRACT_FILE ... --provider=PROVIDER -a, --provider-app-version=PROVIDER_APP_VERSION -b, --broker-base-url=BROKER_BASE_URL

 Options:
       --provider=PROVIDER                                                                   # The provider name
-  -a, --provider-app-version=PROVIDER_APP_VERSION                              # The provider application version -h, [--branch=BRANCH]                                                        # Repository branch of the provider version -t, [--tag=TAG]                                                              # Tag name for provider version.
+  -a, --provider-app-version=PROVIDER_APP_VERSION                                           # The provider application version
+  -h, [--branch=BRANCH]                                                                     # Repository branch of the provider version
+  -t, [--tag=TAG]                                                                           # Tag name for provider version.
 Can be specified multiple times.
       [--specification=SPECIFICATION]                                                       # The contract specification
                                                                                             # Default: oas
       [--content-type=CONTENT_TYPE]                                                         # The content type. eg. application/yml
-      [--verification-success], [--no-verification-success]                    # Whether or not the self verification passed successfully.
+      [--verification-success], [--no-verification-success], [--skip-verification-success]  # Whether or not the self verification passed successfully.
       [--verification-exit-code=N]                                                          # The exit code of the verification process.
 Can be used instead of --verification-success|--no-verification-success for a simpler build script.
       [--verification-results=VERIFICATION_RESULTS]                                         # The path to the file containing the output from the verification process
       [--verification-results-content-type=VERIFICATION_RESULTS_CONTENT_TYPE]               # The content type of the verification output eg. text/plain, application/yaml
       [--verification-results-format=VERIFICATION_RESULTS_FORMAT]                           # The format of the verification output eg. junit, text
       [--verifier=VERIFIER]                                                                 # The tool used to verify the provider contract
       [--verifier-version=VERIFIER_VERSION]                                                 # The version of the tool used to verify the provider contract
       [--build-url=BUILD_URL]                                                               # The build URL that created the provider contract
   -o, [--output=OUTPUT]                                                                     # json or text
                                                                                             # Default: text
-  -b, --broker-base-url=BROKER_BASE_URL                                        # The base URL of the Pact Broker -u, [--broker-username=BROKER_USERNAME]                                      # Pact Broker basic auth username -p, [--broker-password=BROKER_PASSWORD]                                      # Pact Broker basic auth password -k, [--broker-token=BROKER_TOKEN]                                            # Pact Broker bearer token -v, [--verbose], [--no-verbose]                                              # Verbose output.
+  -b, --broker-base-url=BROKER_BASE_URL                                                     # The base URL of the Pact Broker -u, [--broker-username=BROKER_USERNAME]                                                   # Pact Broker basic auth username -p, [--broker-password=BROKER_PASSWORD]                                                   # Pact Broker basic auth password -k, [--broker-token=BROKER_TOKEN]                                                         # Pact Broker bearer token -v, [--verbose], [--no-verbose], [--skip-verbose]                                         # Verbose output.
                                                                                             # Default: false

 Publish provider contract to PactFlow